State-facilitated Workplace Retirement Programs: What Businesses Should Know

 The New York State Secure Choice Savings Program was originally voluntary, but legislation has been passed to mandate participation in the program for businesses with 10 or more employees.
 Eligible employers had to have been in business for at least two years and without a qualified retirement plan for the two years prior.

 The OregonSaves program has made great strides in helping private-sector workers who don’t have access to workplace retirement plans.
 Employers are currently required to automatically enroll employees in the IRA savings program if they do not offer their employees a retirement savings plan.
-Businesses with 3-4 employees are expected to register for the program by March 1, 2023 while businesses with 1-2 employees have a July 31, 2023 deadline to register.
 The employer penalty for non-compliance is $100 an employee, up to $5,000 a year.

-Tentatively scheduled to launch its pilot in March 2023 with a possible program launch on July 1, 2023, RetirePath Virginia requires employers with 25 or more employees to participate if they have been in business at least two years and don’t offer an employee retirement plan.
+RetirePath Virginia launched in July 2023 and requires employers with 25 or more employees to participate if they have been in business at least two years and don’t offer an employee retirement plan.
 The goal is to offer nearly 800,000 private-sector employees a chance to start saving for retirement.

 About 131,000 Washington State businesses don’t offer workplace retirement plans.
 That translates to roughly 2 million employees with no retirement savings.
 In response to this crisis, the state has established its Retirement Small Business Marketplace to help small companies adopt retirement savings programs for their workforces.
 Participating financial service providers offer low-cost plans to employers with 100 or fewer employees, including sole proprietors and the self-employed.